KIrynaW/coast-keepers-project/README.md

      ![Index Page Hero Image and text](docs/readme-images/landing-page.jpg)

-  - The moto indicates that this website is about an environmental cause.
+  - The motto indicates that this website is about an environmental cause.
   - This section has a button feature that directs the user to learn *About Us*, the founders and the cause itself, without scroll any further.
   - When the mouse hovers over the *About Us* button it highlights by changing color.